 - Mash the mixture with a potato masher, fork, or pastry cutter until there are no longer any large strawberry pieces (if you prefer a smooth ice cream, use a blender or food processor instead*).

 - To the strawberries, mix heavy cream, half and half, and vanilla extract.
 Stir just until combined.

-- Pour the mixture into your ice cream maker, and follow your manufacturer's instructions (mine took about 15-20 minutes to churn).
+Pour the mixture into your ice cream maker, and follow your manufacturer's instructions (mine took about 15-20 minutes to churn).
 You can eat the ice cream soft-serve, or freeze it in an airtight container for 3-4 hours to thicken it up slightly.
-For best results, allow the ice cream to sit 5-10 minutes to soften before serving.
+For best results, allow the ice cream to sit at room temperature for about 5-10 minutes to soften before serving.